|Nutrition Facts (per serving)|

 - 1/8 teaspoon cloves (ground)

-Preheat oven to 325 F (300 F for a dark springform pan) and position the oven rack in the center of the oven.
+Preheat the oven to 325 F (300 F for a dark springform pan) and position the oven rack in the center of the oven.

-For the crust (see Notes below for optional pie crust): Mix gingersnap crumbs, pecans, and butter; press onto bottom and 2 inches up the side of a 9-inch springform pan.
+For the crust (see notes below for optional pie crust): Mix gingersnap crumbs, pecans, and butter; press onto the bottom and 2 inches up the side of a 9-inch springform pan.

 For the cheesecake filling: Using an electric mixer on medium speed, combine cream cheese, 3/4 cup of the sugar, and the vanilla until well blended.